doc4child/cheat-sheets/cloud/oracle.md

 Once these are setup properly may delete ingress rules for port 9000 and 81

+# other containers need to be accessed using

+hostname:80 (inside the container port not the hostport)

 # not sure if following will work

 # touch docker-compose.yml